Skip to content Skip to navigation menu

 2018-Wickes-How-To-Vinyl-Laying-Step-1.jpg

 If you are using self-adhesive vinyl tiles, peel the paper off the first tile to reveal the self-adhesive surface.
-If you are using tiles where you apply adhesive yourself, be sure to follow the manufacturer’s instructions.
+If you are using tiles where you apply tile adhesive yourself, be sure to follow the manufacturer’s instructions.

 2018-Wickes-How-To-Vinyl-Laying-Step-2.jpg